Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Professional carefully inserting needles into patient’s back during medical acupuncture session

-Does Acupuncture Hurt?
+Does Medical Acupuncture Hurt?

-Although the idea of having needles inserted into your body might sound a little intimidating, acupuncture is actually quite comfortable.
+Although the idea of having needles inserted into your body might sound a little intimidating, medical acupuncture is actually quite comfortable.
 Some patients feel a very slight pinch as the needles are being inserted, while others feel nothing at all.
 Very mild cramping or other side effects might occur, but these are temporary and usually easy to tolerate.

-Is Acupuncture Safe?
+Is Medical Acupuncture Safe?

-Yes, acupuncture is safe.
+Yes, medical acupuncture is safe.
 The needles are disposable, individually packaged, and pre-sterilized, so there is almost no risk of infection.
 Compared to the laundry list of side effects that you might experience with pharmaceutical pain relief methods, medical acupuncture is one of the safest therapies that you could commit to.
 It is truly conservative, holistic medicine.

-How Does Acupuncture Provide Pain Relief?
+How Does Medical Acupuncture Provide Pain Relief?

 In traditional Chinese medicine, acupuncture is all about an invisible force in the body called Qi.
 If the Qi gets out of balance, various symptoms can occur.
 Acupuncture helps to balance the Qi.